 April 19th is Patriots Day

 The 19th of April is observed in a few states as Patriots Day, as a commemoration of the Lexington and Concorde battles in the American Revolutionary War.
 It’s observed on the third Monday of every April, so Patriots Day 2010 is today.
 It is celebrated in Massachusetts, Maine and in Wisconsin as an observance in public schools.
-For sports fans, it is also the day of the Boston Marathon, and every year is a home game for the Boston Redsox, if you feel inclined to get some instant cash together and get out to the Fenway.
+For sports fans, it is also the day of the Boston Marathon, and every year is a home game for the Boston Redsox, if you feel inclined to get some fast cash together and get out to the Fenway.

 Third Monday of April